wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmyv2_getBlockTransactionCountByHash.md

 ---
-title: one:hmyv2_getBlockTransactionCountByHash \[POST\]
+title: one:hmyv2_getBlockTransactionCountByHash - Harmony
-description: Returns the number of transactions in the block matching the given blockhash.
+description: Example code for the one:hmyv2_getBlockTransactionCountByHash json-rpc method. Сomplete guide on how to use one:hmyv2_getBlockTransactionCountByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters